aiven/devportal/docs/products/cassandra/howto/manage-cross-cluster-replication.rst

 .. topic:: Expected output

-    The query can return, for example, ``Current consistency level is ONE.``, which means that a conformation of an operation completion on one node is enough for this operation to be considered as successfully completed for your service.
+    The query can return, for example, ``Current consistency level is ONE.``, which means that a confirmation of an operation completion on one node is enough for this operation to be considered as successful.

-3. To set up the consistency level to a specific value, run the ``CONSISTENCY consistency_level_argument;`` query.
+1. To set up the consistency level to a specific value, run the ``CONSISTENCY consistency_level_argument;`` query.

 .. topic:: Allowed consistency level arguments

-    * ANY
-    * ONE
-    * TWO
-    * THREE
-    * QUORUM
-    * ALL
-    * LOCAL_QUORUM
-    * LOCAL_ONE
-    * SERIAL
-    * LOCAL_SERIAL
+    For the list of the allowed consistency level arguments for Apache Cassandra, see `CONSISTENCY <https://cassandra.apache.org/doc/4.1/cassandra/tools/cqlsh.html#consistency>`_ in the Apache Cassandra documentation.

 .. code-block:: bash
    :caption: Example